muhammadsalek/statistics-for-scientists/04-correlation.md

 4. Simpson, E.H.
 (1951).
 "The Interpretation of Interaction in Contingency Tables." *JRSS-B*.
 5. Spearman, C. (1904).
 "The proof and measurement of association between two things." *American Journal of Psychology*.
 6. Kendall, M.G.
 (1938).
 "A new measure of rank correlation." *Biometrika*.
+7. Galton, F. (1888).
+"Co-relations and their measurement." *Proceedings of the Royal Society*.
+8. Fisher, R.A.
+(1925).
+"Statistical Methods for Research Workers."
+9. Bickel, P.J., Hammel, E.A., & O'Connell, J.W.
+(1975).
+"Sex bias in graduate admissions." *Science*.

 ### Recommended Books 📚